-We are told to plan your project by only focusing on what you have to do.
+We are told to plan our project by only focusing on what we have to do.
 Typically we write down all the tasks we need to complete.
-And ideally, in the order they need to be completed.
+And ideally, in the order, they need to be completed.
 This is crucial.
 We need to know what to do to win our projects.
 And, it’s not enough.

-In Episode 93 of the Ideas Architect Podcast we have the third chapter and first of the seven rules from my book Project Passion.
+In Episode 93 of the Ideas Architect Podcast we have the third chapter and first of the seven rules from my book Project Done.

 Some of the things you will learn from this episode:

-- What my seven years training as an Architect didn’t teach me
+- What my seven years of training as an Architect didn’t teach me

 - Why you need both the Rider and the Elephant